Configuration file

 dir = ~/Documents/papers

-# override settings from the section tui only for the papers library
+# Override settings from the "tui" section only for the "papers" library.

 tui-editmode = emacs